Azure/Health-Data-and-AI-Blueprint/deployment.md

 for more information about Machine Learning Studio and working with experiments.

-## Data visualization (Chief Medical Information Officer and Care Line Manager roles)
+## STEP 3 - Data visualization (Chief Medical Information Officer and Care Line Manager roles)

 The solution provides a simple Microsoft PowerBI visualization of the